cde-ev/cdedb2/doc/source/Introduction_Readme.rst

 * Always use named constants (mostly from cdedb.database.constants) for numeric constants.
 Generally avoid hard-coded values.
 * Document stuff, but avoid redundant spam -- less is sometimes more.
-Especially avoid annotating 'bar(foo)' with "bar's a foo" (think of it like playing Tabu).
+Especially avoid annotating 'bar(foo)' with "bars a foo" (think of it like playing Tabu).
 * Exactly those HTTP-requests which change data must be POST-requests.
 Upon a POST a redirect should happen so that refresh (F5) works without